weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 ##### Story 1

 As an application operator, I want to recover my cluster workloads without having to run all the `wego` commands again.
+So, I run `wego recover [list of app names]` to have gitops automations setup, pointed to the correct gitref, and therefore have my workloads recreated in the cluster.

 ##### Story 2

 As an platform operation, I want the ability to update the GORT of my clusters using PR so that I don't have to manually execute commands on each cluster.
+So, I go into the wego platform repository and update the platform's base model model (and target adapters if nessisary) with a new config, and have the gitops runtime apply those changes to the cluster.

 ##### Story 3

-As an app developer, I want to store my application GOAT in the same repo as the platform GORT so that I don't have repo sprawl
+As a platform Operator, I want the ability to restore the gitops automation for my cluster all at once, restoring the platform gitops automation, and all of the applications too.
+To do this I use `wego gitops restore` and pass it the gitref for a platform definition.

 ##### Story 4